 Bob Miller is a photographer based in Canberra, Australia.

-Bob originally trained as an artist printmaker and sculptor and throughout his career he has maintained his personal image making alongside the more commercial ventures, and sees the camera as a passport into a variety of life situations.
-He has a number of State and National Awards for his photography, and his work is represented in institutions including The BHP Collection, the University of Canberra and the National Library of Australia; where his documentary photography is extensively represented.
+Bob originally trained as an artist printmaker and sculptor and throughout his career he has maintained his personal image making alongside the more commercial ventures.
+He describes working with photography as a sculptor, seeing the three dimensions and how it is translated into the two dimensions of the photograph, and seeing photography in terms of 'sculpting with light.'
+He has a string of State and National Awards for his photography, and his work is included in a number of collections including The BHP Collection, the University of Canberra and the National Library of Australia, where his documentary photography is extensively represented.

 Combining traditional and digital technologies is one of the challenges facing images makers, and embracing the new processes and providing education based on sound principles of both design and technology have been a hallmark of Bob's photography and teaching.